catseye/Maxixe/doc/Examples.md

 Equational Reasoning
 --------------------

-Maxixe is not restricted to "logic" per se, by which I mean Modus Ponens and all that;
+Maxixe is not restricted to propositional and predicate logic.
+While some systems of logic impose their own side conditions that cannot be expressed in Maxixe (for example, [relevance logic][] requires that the consequent of every rule be "relevant" to its premiss) and thus cannot be checked, other systems of logic (or fragments thereof) can be expressed in it.
+Maxixe tries to be very general in this way, and to not impose unnecessary restrictions.

+One such logic is [equational logic][], which is the logic that underpins universal algebra.
+The basic idea is "replacing equals with equals", and often it is convenient to work with it without even regarding it as a logic per se — often this process is referred to only as "equational reasoning".
+(A bit of trivia: there was an early educational version of the programming language Haskell called "Gofer", which is an acronym for "Good for equational reasoning".)

-the rules of inference that are given can describe any algebra, with or without accompanying logical connectives.
-Here, we give an example of a proof of a simple property of monoids.
-It's simple enough that it does need any "logical" machinery, only equational reasoning.
+Here, we give an example of a proof of a simple property of monoids using equational reasoning.

 In this proof, `o(X, Y)` is the monoid operation.  `m(X)` means X is an element of the monoid, `id(X)` means X is an identity element (meaning, *the* identity element, but we don't assume or prove that it is unique.)
-We show that `ee=e`.
+We show that, if `e` is an identity element, then `ee=e`.

     given
         Closure                   = m(A) ; m(B)          |- m(o(A, B))